← Home

 Key takeaway

-Plan on an overnight potty break for a young puppy, keep night trips calm and boring, offer a final break right before bed, and let the overnight stretch lengthen gradually as control develops.
+Plan on at least one overnight potty break for a young puppy—often until around 4–6 months.
+Keep night trips calm and boring, offer a final break right before bed, and let the stretch lengthen gradually as bladder control develops.
+An occasional accident after dry nights is not unusual, but ask your vet if it persists.

 Frequently asked questions